Operating Instruction 5.19.3.1 Driver's License Record Check

 System human resources offices shall:

-1. Assist system officials in implementing this guideline including, but not limited to: collecting and maintaining driving record information; assisting supervisors in consulting appropriate system resources and determining appropriate actions in the event an employee loses his/her driver's license or in response to other relevant circumstances;
+1. Assist system officials in implementing this operating instruction including, but not limited to: collecting and maintaining driving record information; assisting supervisors in consulting appropriate system resources and determining appropriate actions in the event an employee loses their driver’s license or in response to other relevant circumstances;

 2. Assist system officials in creating and maintaining appropriate documentation of personnel decisions;